LLM Law - Labour Law and Corporate GovernanceFind a programme

 Further information on funding for prospective UK and international postgraduate students.

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
-If three specialist Labour Law and Corporate Governance units are chosen, you may also select one unit from any of our other LLM programmes.
+You have the option of taking three specialist Labour Law and Corporate Governance units and one unit from any of our other LLM programmes.